 Pastoral exercise: Invite someone to your table this week-a relative, a neighbor, someone in need-as an act of Fractio Panis.
 And before eating, pray together, remembering that Christ is present.

-5. A Theological and Pastoral Guide to Rediscovering the Fractio Panis broken for me."
+5. A Theological and Pastoral Guide to Rediscovering the Fractio Panis

 In the Liturgy: